-This past July, Berkeley became the first city in the US to eliminate natural gas hookups for new low-rise residential construction, ending the era of automatically and mindlessly extending the infrastructure that accelerates the climate crisis.
-Other cities have been and continue to explore options to take similar measures, and as of mid-November, five other cities – Menlo Park, Morgan Hill, San Jose, Windsor, and Santa Rosa – had joined Berkeley in passing All Electric Reach Codes.
+In July of 2019, Berkeley became the first city in the US to eliminate natural gas hookups for new low-rise residential construction, ending the era of automatically and mindlessly extending the infrastructure that accelerates the climate crisis.
+Other cities have been and continue to explore options to take similar measures, and as of mid-November of 2019, five other cities – Menlo Park, Morgan Hill, San Jose, Windsor, and Santa Rosa – had joined Berkeley in passing All Electric Reach Codes.
 Ten other cities have taken steps to start the ramp down of natural gas, with ten jurisdictions passing ordinances that seek to incentivize the shift to electric technologies in buildings to replace the outdated gas options.

 Why does it matter if we decarbonize our buildings, starting with the new ones?
 First of all, California will not be able to meet its emissions reduction goals without curtailing the use of natural gas.
 Burning natural gas, like burning any fossil fuel (or burning anything for that matter), releases CO2 and adds to the accumulating burden of warming that is moving us quickly beyond the 1.5° C target set by the Intergovernmental Panel on Climate Change – the upper target that scientists predict will protect our planetary home from runaway devastation.
 In the case of natural gas, however, leaks during production, distribution and storage are profoundly troublesome, since methane, by far the main component of natural gas, has a warming impact of more than 100 times CO2.